design-first/system-runtime/README.md

 ```

 It will:
-*  generate System Runtime core system in **/build** directory,
-*  generate System Runtime core module for the server library and
+*  build System Runtime core module for the server library and
 *  build System Runtime client library on **/dist** directory

 ## Development